-Blossom trees are often used in Auckland front garden designs, maybe because the pretty blossoms sit as perfectly against the traditional facades of the Mt Eden and Ponsonby villa and Sandringham bungalow, as they do against the modern architecture of the newer dwellings sprinkled throughout these same well-gardened suburbs.
+Blossom trees are a popular choice here in Auckland for front garden designs.
+The pretty blossoms sit as perfectly against the traditional facades of a Mt Eden Villa, Ponsonby cottage or Sandringham bungalow, as they do against the modern architecture of the newer dwellings sprinkled throughout our well-gardened suburbs.

-Prunus (cherry) are another great tree to use in a small front garden as they have standout ornamental qualities which will enhance any landscape and nectar rich blossoms ideal for attracting nectar loving birds such as Tui into your garden.
+Cherry trees have standout ornamental qualities which will enhance any entrance landscape and greatly enhance your arrival zone, as well as add street appeal.
+And, the nectar-rich blossoms are ideal for attracting nectar-loving birds such as Tui into your garden.

 Identifying different types of blossoming trees - 5 very easy ways!

 To the untrained eye it can be hard to tell cherry, plum, peach, nectarine, apple and crab-apple trees apart.

 This is understandable, as many are members of the same plant family (Rosaceae / Rose), and as such, they share similar features and characteristics so identifying what type of tree you have seen blossoming, possibly even in your own garden, can be tricky.